 Employers, law enforcement, legislators, unions, and others have communicated an immediate need for the Hound® marijuana breathalyzer to help them objectively determine recent marijuana use.
 The only tools available right now measure THC in blood, urine, and saliva, where it can remain long after impairment subsides.
 These tests were useful when marijuana use was illegal and the only data that law enforcement and employers needed was to indicate the mere presence of THC in body fluids.

 The Hound marijuana breathalyzer measures THC in breath which indicates that someone has smoked marijuana in the last few hours – the same time frame as the peak window of impairment.
 Thus, even without laws specifically related to breath levels of THC, a measurement from the Hound breathalyzer provides critical data about recent use which can help inform officers’ and employers’ decisions.

 For historical context, alcohol breathalyzers were used well before per se limits were standardized.
 They provided useful information to law enforcement regarding recent alcohol use.

-We have tested versions of the Hound® marijuana breathalyzer with law enforcement as part of the development of the device.
-Multiple law enforcement agencies are planning to use our device when it becomes available.
+We have tested versions of the Hound® marijuana breathalyzer with law enforcement as part of the development of the tool.
+Multiple law enforcement agencies are planning to use our breathalyzer when it becomes available.